mediafinger/rabbitmq_info/README.markdown

 # RabbitMQ

 A how-to about **publishing**, **routing** and **consuming** messages with RabbitMQ and the Advanced Message Queueing Protocol (AMQP).

+RabbitMQ is a high performance message broker based on AMQP.
+Using the broker architecture it can be scaled independently.
+Applications use it over client libraries.

+### Decoupling services

+Decoupling services by introducing an asynchronous messaging system between them, allows to scale systems independently.
+The message broker distributes messages and can in this process throttle the load towards the message receiving systems.
+This can reduce failure rate in peak times and at the same time speed up the systems sending messages, as they are no longer blocked by waiting for an answer of a potentially slow system.
+This can go as far as decoupling your database writes.

+The message broker inform multiple systems about changes and events.
+This allows to add new functionality seamlessly.
+It can replicate data and events to data centers in other regions to achieve high availability.

+Extracting parts of an application to a new service becomes simpler.
+No URLs have to be adapted, instead add a new subscriber to a message queue.

+### Features and benefits

+* Open source, maintained by Pivotal Software Inc
+* written in Erlang
+* lightweight, but powerful
+* very flexible in controlling trade-offs between reliable message throughput and performance
+* plugins to extend core-functionality
+* layers of security
+* clients libraries for most modern languages exist

+### Alternative Protocols

 RabbitMQ features a full implementation of AMQP 0.9.1 as well as several custom additions over it.

-### Alternative Protocols

-While this how-to focuses on RabbitMQ's AMQP implementation only, it goes to mention that RabbitMQ also features implementations of a few other messaging protocols that can be used for special use cases.
+While this how-to focuses on RabbitMQ's AMQP implementation only, RabbitMQ also features implementations of a few other messaging protocols that can be used for special use cases.

-* MQTT a lightweight protocol often used to implement pub-sub patterns with mobile devices
+* MQTT a lightweight protocol often used to implement pub-sub patterns with high latency mobile devices
 * STOMP a text-based protocol creates compatibility with ApacheMQ
 * statelessd / Hare for high velocity fire and forget messaging